US, Mexico discuss halting much of cross-border travel - KVIA

 While halting travel for students, shoppers, families and many workers would be a major blow to border economies, the impact has already been felt.

-“It’s really not huge,” said Avila, who is also the San Diego Regional Chamber of Commerce vice president for international business affairs.
-“People are not crossing anyway.
+“People are not crossing anyway,” said Avila, who is also the San Diego Regional Chamber of Commerce vice president for international business affairs.
 This is the right thing to do.
 If you don’t have to cross, don’t.”

 The U.S. has also been considering whether to immediately turn back to Mexico anyone who crosses the border illegally, including asylum-seekers.
 President Donald Trump said Wednesday that he planned to announce such a measure “very soon,” relying on a law that says he can deny entry to people or reject cargo if the U.S. surgeon general determines there is a “serious danger” of bringing a communicable disease to the United States.